 As one of the most popular robo-advisors, Betterment has accumulated over $13.5 billion in client assets from hundreds of thousands of investors.
 Like other robo-advisors, Betterment relies on a computer model and a team of investment managers to manage client funds.
 In this Betterment review, we will see what sets Betterment apart from Wealthfront, Personal Capital, Ellevest, and other robo-advisors.

-While most robo-advisors launch their services with purely digital advice, Betterment has expanded its product offering to include a wide variety of additional features, including tax-loss harvesting, socially responsible investing, goal-based investing, and top notch financial tools and calculators.
+While most robo-advisors launch their services with purely digital advice, Betterment has expanded its product offering to include a wide variety of additional features, including tax-loss harvesting, socially responsible investing, goal-based investing, and cutting-edge financial tools and calculators.

 With so many bells and whistles, you might expect Betterment to charge hefty fees, but its pricing is highly competitive, ranging from 0.25% to 0.40% depending on what service level you choose.
 If you want access to human advice, you will pay more but if you want automated investment management only, the lower fee applies.